kragen/derctuo/segments-and-blocks.md

 The AVR itself supports SPI with I think an 8 MHz clock, but slower signals are less demanding on PCB layout.
-Also, some common SPI memories don't support such high speeds; according to file `jellybeans-2016`, the US$2.78 two-megabit STMicroelectronics M95M02-DRMN6TP EEPROM is only 5 MHz.
+Also, some common SPI memories don’t support such high speeds; according to file `jellybeans-2016`, the US$2.78 two-megabit STMicroelectronics M95M02-DRMN6TP EEPROM is only 5 MHz.
 Others do; the US$1.09 256-kilobit Microchip 23K256-I/SN SRAM claims 20MHz according to file `low-power-micros`, and the US$0.36 4-mebibit Winbond W25X40CLSNIG claims 104MHz.
 Memories cheaper than that tend to be only 400kHz I²C.
-I don't know how fast SD cards' SPI interfaces are, but they're also required.
+I don’t know how fast SD cards’ SPI interfaces are, but they’re also required.

 If the SPI interface or whatever supports DMA, it might be feasible to run a second process for a couple thousand cycles while the first one was blocked on loading a block from external storage.

-I'm not sure what the connectivity between multiple processors and the "disk" should look like; I²C tends to be only 400kbps, which would push block access times up to a spinning-rust-like millisecond level, and SPI is inherently single-master, so you couldn't connect multiple microcontrollers directly to a single memory chip.
-The CAN bus might work, but of course memory chips don't support it directly.
+I’m not sure what the connectivity between multiple processors and the “disk” should look like; I²C tends to be only 400kbps, which would push block access times up to a spinning-rust-like millisecond level, and SPI is inherently single-master, so you couldn’t connect multiple microcontrollers directly to a single memory chip.
+The CAN bus might work, but of course memory chips don’t support it directly.

-Probably you'd end up either connecting the processors into a ring, each with locally attached SPI memory, or dedicating one or two "kernel" processors to I/O arbitration, with a direct link to the memory and another direct link to each application processor.
+Probably you’d end up either connecting the processors into a ring, each with locally attached SPI memory, or dedicating one or two “kernel” processors to I/O arbitration, with a direct link to the memory and another direct link to each application processor.

 ### Dynamically loading code blocks on a microcontroller ###